drseg/swift-fsm/README.md

 try fsm.buildTable {
     define(.locked) {
         then(.locked) | unlock
-// ⛔️ Cannot convert value of type 'Syntax.Then<TurnstileState>' to expected argument type 'Internal.MatchingWhenThen'
+// ⛔️ Cannot convert value of type 'Internal.Then<TurnstileState>' to expected argument type 'Internal.MatchingWhenThen'
 // ⛔️ No exact matches in call to static method 'buildExpression'
     }
 }